Hoke Smith: Death and legacy

-Michael Hoke Smith died in 1931 and is buried in Oakland Cemetery in Atlanta, the last surviving member of the Cleveland Cabinet and the second Cleveland Administration.
+Smith died in 1931 and is buried in Oakland Cemetery in Atlanta, the last surviving member of the Cleveland Cabinet and the second Cleveland Administration.

 Hoke Smith High School (1947–1985) once stood at 535 Hill Street SE, in Atlanta.
 During World War II, a Liberty ship was named the SS Hoke Smith.
 The Hoke Smith Annex Building on the campus of the University of Georgia was named in honor of the late senator.